 Any boating or personal watercraft accident that occurs upon the Great Lakes, or the rivers and streams connecting to them, falls within admiralty and maritime jurisdiction.
 For all boating and personal watercraft accidents that occur on inland or "land-locked" lakes or ponds, general negligence law applies.
 Because of the specific application and benefits of admiralty and maritime law, it is recommended that anyone involved in a boating and/or personal watercraft accident have their case reviewed by an attorney in order to determine the full extent of their legal rights and remedies.

 Under the Federal Longshore and Harbor Workers Compensation Act (LHWCA), anyone who works on a dock or other similar marine structure is entitled to specific benefits that are typically much more favorable and generous than worker's compensation benefits.
 In order to qualify for LHWCA benefits, the worker must qualify under the Federal Statute, and specific forms and paperwork must be completed.
 Any worker who believes that his/her injury is covered by the LHWCA, should have his/her claim reviewed by an attorney in order to determine the full extent of available legal rights and remedies.

-To discuss how the personal injury attorneys at Sachs Waldman, P.C. can assist you with your admiralty, maritime, or boating accident case, please contact one of the attorneys at our Detroit office.
+To discuss how the personal injury attorneys George T. Fishback can assist you with your admiralty, maritime, or boating accident case, please contact him for a free consultation.
 For more information on previous Michigan cases, please visit our Case Summaries page.
 To learn more about bringing an admiralty or maritime lawsuit, please visit our Admiralty/Maritime F.A.Q. section.